-IP Australia has a competency based training (CBT) and assessment program for all IP Australia examination staff.
+IP Australia has a competency based training (CBT) and assessment program for all IP Australia examination and administration staff.
 The IP Rights Technical Excellence Centre (IPTEC) was formed in October 2016.
+In October 2016, the IP rights Technical Excellence Centre (IPTEC)

+was formed with the aim of improving the quality and consistency in the delivery of CBT and continuing technical training (CTT).
 IPTEC brings together all the individual training areas from the different groups into section with the aim of improving the quality and consistency in the delivery of CBT and continuing technical training (CTT) as well as making optimal use of resources.
-The Learning and Development section at IP Australia IPTEC now manages the governance and administration of all CBT programs.
-The IP Rights Examiner Program (IPREP), includes the new STEP program which is an online learning tool that includes units of competency for all key patent product lines, including undertaking international search and examinations.
+IPTEC now manages the governance and administration of all CBT programs.
+The IP Rights Examiner Program (IPREP), includes the STEP program which is an online learning tool that includes units of competency for all key patent product lines, including undertaking international search and examinations.
 After completion of the STEP program (including all competency assessments) examiners obtain the Acceptance Delegation whereby they are deemed competent at exercising their search and examination responsibilities with minimal supervision.
 All aspects of the competency based training programs are documented in the IPTEC procedures and supported by IP Australia's IP Rights Learning and Development Manual.